Skip to Main Content

 Placing Chez Jean in the Belgian Dining Scene

 Belgium's restaurant geography is unusual.
 A country of eleven million supports a density of Michelin-starred and critically recognised kitchens that would be impressive in a country three times its size.
-The concentration along the Flemish arc from Ghent to the coast has produced a peer set worth mapping.
+The concentration along the Flemish arc from Ghent to the coast has produced a comparable set worth mapping.
 Boury in Roeselare holds two Michelin stars and represents the region's capacity for sustained technical ambition.
 Willem Hiele in Oudenburg works a more idiosyncratic coastal register.
 La Durée in Izegem and Ralf Berendsen in Neerharen represent the wider spread of serious cooking across the Flemish provinces.

 Within this field, village restaurants in the Latem area occupy a niche defined by proximity to Ghent's eating public and a quieter operating model than the city allows.
 The dinner at a table like Chez Jean's is not competing with the same occasion as Le Chalet de la Forêt in Uccle or d'Eugénie à Emilie in Baudour.
 The comparison is lateral rather than hierarchical: different registers for different kinds of evening.
 Internationally, the village-destination model has parallels at places like Lazy Bear in San Francisco, where the communal-table format and fixed-programme meal ask guests to commit to an experience rather than construct one, and at fish-focused rooms like Le Bernardin in New York City, where the pacing of the meal is itself the primary product.
 The scale and geography are different, but the underlying premise, that the ritual of eating deserves its own time and attention, is shared.